 Everything went pretty smooth, but if there’s one thing about Thailand that makes it a little off-putting, it’s that there are so many Western tourists.
 Even though that’s essentially who we are as travelers, I don’t like being thrown into that category.
 Luckily as skateboarders we always have a little camouflage and can quickly befriend local skaters to help us break that mold.

-Must of been pretty wild staying in the heart of Bangkok?
+Must have been pretty wild staying in the heart of Bangkok?

 Thailand is a pretty wild place.
 There’s a lot that goes on that’s super normal in Thailand that’s really shocking to people out in the U.S. There’s a lot packed in, you have elevated 21st century skytrains next to the old-town Buddhist temples and it’s a monarchy still, so you also have signs and statues everywhere honoring the king.
 Then you have these grimy brothel streets or crazy bars and strip clubs.
 It’s really wild to see all of this mixed into downtown where we were staying, but I love the Buddhist culture and everything else that comes with visiting Thailand.
 All of the skateboarders I’ve befriended in Thailand are some of the most wonderful people I’ve ever met.
 The locals are gracious and friendly and there seems to be an amazing tolerance and acceptance for people being whoever they want to be.
 Like hey, you want to change your sex?
 Cool, go for it.